Voilett-Roze/asus/Disk-formatting.md

 1. Automatically with the AMTM - Asus Merlin Terminal Menu script.
 2. Manually by following this guide.

 Beginners and experts can benefit from using the automatic script to save time and stop human error.
-Doing the task manually requires reading and understanding what you're doing.
+Doing the task manually requires reading and understanding what you are doing.

 ----
 ## Automatic Disk Formatting Script